 Young Presenter Competition 2018

 You’ll become BAFTA’s very own Young Presenter, doing the intros for BAFTA Kids videos and filming at a number of locations throughout the year.
-You’ll be working with the BAFTA production crew at the BAFTA Children’s Awards in November and you’ll actually get to present an award at the Ceremony.
-You’ll also report from the set of a children’s television programme and you will host preview coverage from an event at BAFTA HQ in London.
+You’ll get to work with our house crew at the BAFTA Children’s Awards in November, and you’ll even get to present an award at the ceremony!
+You’ll also get to report from the set of a children’s television programme and host preview coverage from an event at BAFTA’s headquarters in London.

 - Introduce yourself and your guest, if you have one.

-- Communicate clearly so we can understand you.
+- Speak clearly so we can understand you.

 - Be yourself!
-We aren’t looking for the best actor so just relax and be yourself.
+We aren’t looking for the best actor so just relax and show your personality.

-When you’re happy with your video, upload it using the submit form below.
 Entries will be whittled down to a shortlist, and the shortlist will be judged by an exciting celebrity jury before a final casting session.
 The ten entrants who are shortlisted will be notified from Friday 18 May via the parent or guardian’s email supplied on the website entry form.

 The winner will host behind the scenes coverage at the British Academy Children’s Awards and work with the BAFTA Production team on other filming opportunities across the year.